iamtrask/Capsule/README.md

 # capsule
-Service for Storing Secrets Off Blockchain
+Service for Storing And Interacting with Secrets (particularly Keys) Off Blockchain